 Every year more than 10 lakh candidates apply for the UPSC Civil Services exam with an aim to become IAS, IPS, IRS, IFS.
-To prepare for this elite civil services exam, candidates should have proper preparation strategy, timeline and plan to prepare for UPSC Exam.
+To prepare for this elite civil services exam, candidates should have a proper preparation strategy, timeline, and plan to prepare for UPSC Civil Service Exam.

 To provide an overview, in this article we have provided the basic tips for UPSC preparation which includes Month wise preparation strategy for UPSC and Subject wise preparation tips to crack the IAS exam.

 It is important to stay focused and committed to the ambition of becoming an IAS officer.
 It is one of the toughest exams to crack and requires undivided attention.
 Experts say that a candidate needs at least 12 months of continuous hard work for UPSC preparation.

 More than the stipulated time-frame, it is imperative to have a workable strategy which includes the number of hours a candidate invests in preparing the various subjects in the UPSC syllabus.
 Since the questions in the IAS exam are from 6th to 12th standard books, many students, who have a good academic record and follow a concept-based approach to studies, will have an edge over others.
 Such candidates may need even lesser time, maybe an average of 8 hours of preparation per day, to crack the exam in the first attempt.

 Tips and Techniques for IAS Exam Preparation

 - Before Beginning the UPSC preparation, it is recommended to dig into the facts of the IAS profession, if this is the career path you wish to take, and what it takes to become an IAS officer.

 - It is important that the aspirant has a clear objective and will stay focused and motivated.